Last updated: 09/27/2021

 To register your organization for a Services Account, we will ask you to provide the following:

 Payment Transaction Information: We may collect information related to purchases made through the Services.
-You may provide certain information to complete payments via the Services, including your credit or debit card number, card expiration date, CVV code, and billing address (collectively, “Payment Information”), along with your name and billing, delivery and shipping address, to complete payment transactions through certain services.
+You may provide certain information to complete payments via the Services, including your credit or debit card number, card expiration date, CVV code, billing address, and ACH bank information (collectively, “Payment Information”), along with your name and billing, delivery and shipping address, to complete payment transactions through certain services.

 If you do not want to receive communications from us in the future, please let us know by sending us an e-mail requesting the same to email@example.com or by following the unsubscribe instructions found in any e-mail we send.
 If you supply us with your postal address, you may receive periodic mailings from us with information on new products and services or upcoming events.
 If you do not wish to receive such mailings, please let us know by contacting us at firstname.lastname@example.org.